sriramrokkam/k8s-training/preparation.md

 | :---         | :---     | :---     |
 |Windows| You may install VMware Player / workspace.
 However, if you want to use it, you'll have to request a licence. | See [this documentation](./training-vm.md#about-vmware-workstationplayer) |
 |MacOS| Run an open-source [UTM app](https://getutm.app/):<br>- `docker community edition`: install on UTM VM<br>- `kubectl` command line tool: install on UTM VM<br>- `vscode`: install on UTM VM |1.
 Refer to [this document](training-vm.md#mac) for UTM installation & Virtual Machine deployment<br>2.
 Run [this script](training-vm.md#if-you-are-running-an-utm-vm-on-macos) in UTM VM for `docker community edition`, `kubectl` commandline tool, `helm`, `git` & `Visual Studio Code` installation on UTM VM|

+Run the following commands in your vm to confirm that your setup is ready to go.
+As long as you don't get any errors, you should be good to go.
+If you have a problem that you can't seem to solve, contact your trainer(s).

+- `docker run hello-world` (or `podman run hello-world` if you installed podman)
+- `git --version`
+- `kubectl version --client`
+- `helm version`

+You can now continue to [Clone the material](#clone-the-material)

 ## Clone the material